Back to all posts

 Before you even pick up a tool, let’s talk about the most important part of any DIY project: safety.
 Instant water heaters involve electricity, water, and sometimes gas—a combination that demands respect and caution.
 Following a few basic safety rules will protect you, your family, and your home from potential hazards.
 Think of these as non-negotiable steps to take before you start any repair.
 When you’re dealing with essential home systems, it’s always better to be safe than sorry.
 If you ever feel unsure or overwhelmed, remember that our team is always here to help with any plumbing services you might need.

-Working with Electricity
+Tips for Working Safely with Electricity

 Water and electricity are a dangerous mix, so your first step should always be to cut the power.
 Head to your circuit breaker and switch off the breaker connected to your water heater.
 If you’re not sure which one it is, it’s safest to turn off the main power to your entire house.
 This simple action is the most critical part of preventing electric shock.
 Never attempt to work on any internal components until you are 100% certain the power is off.
 Double-check with a voltage tester if you have one.

-Handling Gas Connections
+Precautions for Gas Connections

 If you have a gas-powered instant water heater, you need to be extra cautious.
 A gas leak is a serious emergency that can lead to a fire or explosion.
 If you smell gas (that distinct rotten egg scent), don’t try to find the source yourself.
 Immediately turn off the gas supply to the unit, open windows to ventilate the area, and get everyone out of the house.
 Then, call a professional for emergency plumbing services right away.
 This is one repair you should never, ever attempt on your own.